Strong Legal Representation For Your Child Support And Spousal Maintenance Needs

 Making Sure Neither Spouse Is Left Behind

 When one spouse’s income is significantly lower than the other’s, he or she may be entitled to spousal maintenance (alimony) to avoid facing a severe financial struggle in starting post-marital life.
 The amount you may be entitled to in spousal maintenance is also determined by state laws, taking a certain percentage of the paying spouse’s gross income according to the length of your marriage.
-This statute is changing January 1, 2019, and maintenance awards entered after that date will be calculated on both parties’ net incomes.
+This statute changed on January 1, 2019, and maintenance awards entered after that date will be calculated on both parties’ net incomes.
 Our office can address the tax consequences to the parties under both the old and new statute.

 The court also has the ability to deviate from these guidelines, as with child support laws.
 Our lawyers know how to evaluate your circumstances in order to anticipate a court ruling.
 We will ensure that you are prepared for any outcome, and we will represent your interests aggressively so that you do not suffer any financial strains in your post-marital life.